 Selling in a Storefront Shop

 If you have local boutiques or small business in your city, I would recommend approaching them with the idea of selling your items in their shops.
 You will want to browse their current selection to see if they carry local handmade goods.
 This is a good sign that they may be open to new vendors.
-I currently have items in two local shops and both shops do things a little differently.
+I have had products in a couple shops and both shops do things a little differently.

 - Selling in a shop – a few things to consider